-The Precision Pilot Model block is the pilot model described in Mathematical Models of Human Pilot Behaviour [1].
-This pilot model provides greater accuracy than the blocks Tustin Pilot Model and Crossover Pilot Model.
-This model has a non-linear behaviour.
-The model also takes into account the neuromuscular dynamics of the pilot:
+Block Precision Pilot Model It represents the pilot model described in Mathematical Models of Human Pilot Behavior [1].
+This pilot model provides greater accuracy than the blocks.
+Tustin Pilot Model and Crossover Pilot Model.
+This model has a non-linear behavior.
+When calculating, the model also takes into account the neuromuscular dynamics of the pilot.:

 where